ManageIQ/manageiq.org/source/community/patches.html.md

 forum](http://talk.manageiq.org) and any member of the maintainer team can accept and integrate a patch

-For those new to github, the basic process for submitting a pull request is:
+For those new to GitHub, the basic process for submitting a pull request is:

 1. On github.com, fork [the manageiq
     repository](https://github.com/ManageIQ/manageiq) into your own namespace